abdi-z/IB-AR_Neural_Style_Transfers/README.md

 - ModelApi (Our model server that generates stylized images using NST)

 ### Dependencies:
 Make sure you have node ^16.15.1 and npm ^9.1.2 installed on your computer globally from https://nodejs.org/en/download.
-Also, make sure you have the following packages of python installed as well: flask flask_cors flask_limiter
+Also, make sure you have the python installed along with following packages of python installed as well: flask flask_cors flask_limiter